There are three principal forms of consultancy support available:

 - Day 2 – Understanding ‘Digital’ Students attitudes to communication both in their own social and private spaces and in their world of learning.
 We also need to understand the distinction between remote-online and online-supported learners.

-- Day 3 – Structure of Learning for Online Courses require some variations in terms of the scaffolding and support mechanisms provided.
+- Day 3 – Structure of Learning for Online Courses require some variations regarding the scaffolding and support mechanisms provided.
 Whichever digital platform you intend using (Moodle, Sakai, Blackboard, etc) there are constraints and opportunities that need to be explored.

 - Day 4 – Designing Online Learning Activities is closely related to the intended learning outcomes for your course.
 We will examine the way in which the active verbs used in designing outcomes can feed directly into the design for meaningful online activities.